 Community is paramount.
-We desire to see everyone connected through a small group.
+We desire to see everyone connected through a life group.

-At LifePoint, small groups are the best place to grow your faith.
-Small groups allow you to study God’s word with others and apply it to life.
+At LifePoint, life groups are the best place to grow your faith.
+Life groups allow you to study God’s word with others and apply it to life.
 Living in biblical community allows for spiritual growth and accountability.

 We know it can be difficult to move from a large gathering like Sunday worship and take the step of making a commitment to a small group of people.
 And we want to help you take that step at a pace and in environment that will be safe, encouraging, and successful.
 Here are some suggested steps to help you connect to a Small Group: